 Before you begin changing parameter values for the printer, you may wish to print out a record of the current configuration, including any active values that you have recently modified.
-If you have not changed any parameter settings, the current configuration is the same as the factory default configuration.
+If you have not changed any parameter settings, the current configuration is the factory default configuration.